AKASHAorg/akasha-core/extensions/widgets/layout/README.md

 # Layout widget

-> Defines the various areas of the screen for mounting other widgets, apps and/or plugin
+> Layout widget defines and controls the sizing and styling of various sections of the screen upon which other apps, widgets and plugins are mounted.
+It also sets up the [translation plugin](./src/translation/index.tsx)

 ## Usage